jamestomasino/blog.tomasino.org/content/post/review-tigran-petrosian-his-life-and-games.md

 My rating: [4 of 5 stars][]

-Tigran Petrosian, the Iron Tigran, is undoubtably one of the greatest defensive chess grand masters of all time.
+Tigran Petrosian, the Iron Tigran, is undoubtedly one of the greatest defensive chess grand masters of all time.
 His tenure as World Champion for six years gave credence to his unique style and temperament as a true fighting one.
 He was brilliant yet understated, daring yet